 MicroAir EasyTouch – Smart Thermostat/RV Wireless Thermostat

-The MicroAir EasyTouch Smart RV thermostat is a WiFi-enabled, Bluetooth-capable programmable wall thermostat.
-This unit’s color touchscreen can be operated directly or from a smartphone/tablet wherever cell service or WiFi is available (your RV must also have a WiFi network for the thermostat to connect to, and a connection to the internet, for remote access to work).
+The MicroAir EasyTouch Smart RV thermostat is a WiFi-enabled, Bluetooth-capable programmable wall thermostat that is available as an upgrade to existing RV thermostats (including single or multi-zone systems).
+This unit’s color touchscreen can be operated directly, or you can connect to it using a smartphone/tablet via Bluetooth (when you’re onboard and/or within Bluetooth range) or over the internet wherever cell service or WiFi is available (just be aware that your RV must also have it’s own WiFi network for the thermostat to connect to, and a connection to the internet, for remote access to work).
 The app is compatible with both Android and Apple devices.

-The MicroAir EasyTouch is available in several models, each of which is designed to replace thermostats manufactured by Dometic and Coleman (and Atwood, coming soon).
+The MicroAir EasyTouch is available in several models, each designed to replace thermostats manufactured by Dometic, Coleman, Furrion, Atwood, and GE.
 You can view the list of compatible RV thermostats on Micro-Air’s website.
+All models are capable of controlling any HVAC devices in your system, including air conditioners, heat pumps/heat strips, and furnaces (both standard propane versions and hydronic models).

 The MicroAir EasyTouch is easy to install.
 You can learn much more about it in our full blog post on the MicroAir Each Touch, and in our corresponding YouTube video:

-Micro-Air is offering RVgeeks’ viewers a discount on a new EasyTouch RV thermostat.
-Just use the discount code listed below when completing your purchase on Micro-Air’s website.
+Micro-Air is offering RVgeeks’ viewers a discount on the EasyTouch RV thermostat.
+Simply use the discount code listed below when checking out on Micro-Air’s website:

 Looking to add some "smart home" features to your RV?
 How about a new color touchscreen, programmable thermostat?
 Even better, how about one that allows you to control it (even remotely) using a smartphone or tablet?
 That's what the Micro-Air Easy Touch RV thermostat does.